-However, by avoiding cleaning your gutters, you’re potentially inviting a lot of trouble to your home.
-If your gutters become too full, water can begin to damage the roofing and fascia as well as the below-deck as water starts to flow over your gutters onto your main foundation rather than down a spout.
-While cleaning your gutters may seem a simple task, there are a number of things that you can do to keep your gutters sparkling and therefore protecting your home for years to come.
-But first, it’s important to know when exactly to clean your gutters and what equipment is needed to do it safely.
+While cleaning your gutters may seem a simple task, there are a number of things that you can do to keep your gutters sparkling and therefore protect your home for years to come.
+But before we tell you how to clean gutters, it’s important you know exactly when to clean your gutters and what equipment is needed to do it safely.

 When to clean your gutters

-You should clean your gutters twice a year; once in the spring and once in the autumn.
-However, if you live in a neighbourhood that has a lot of trees, you’ll more than likely have to do it more than two times a year.
-Be sure to keep an eye out on your gutters particularly after bad weather or severe wind and rain.
+You should clean your gutters twice a year, once in the spring and once in the autumn.
+However, if you live in a neighbourhood that has a lot of trees, you’ll more than likely have to do it more than twice a year.
+Be sure to keep an eye out on your gutters, particularly after bad weather or severe wind and rain.
 Even if it’s to clear up a clog in the downspout.

-For collecting the debris from the gutter, you can lay our a tarp underneath your gutters and just move it along whenever you climb down and move your ladder.
-If using an A-frame ladder, you can easily attach a bucket with a handle to one of the built-in hooks found at the top of the ladder.
+For collecting the debris from the gutter, you can layout a tarp underneath your gutters and just move it along whenever you climb down and move your gutter cleaning ladder.
+If using an A-frame ladder, you can easily attach a bucket with a handle to one of the built-in hooks found near the top.

 De-gunking your gutter

 To remove the debris from your gutter, follow these simple steps: